JDygard/EVO/README.md

 ## Bugs
 ### Mouth sensor contact with world boundary causes crash
 When the mouth sensor on the Player object makes contact with the world boundary, it assigns assigns a null value to one of the temporary variables within the querying function associated with the sensor.
 This crashes the game.
+This bug has been tenacious as the sensor functions become more complex.
+We've had to implement a test before each if statement involving encountered variables.
+Another option would have been to give a value to the world boundary to eliminate the problem of null values clogging up functions.

 ## Code credits